mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

   https://github.com/tseemann/mlst - Torsten Seemann
 ```

-We can manipulate what is installed in this environment in the same manner we did for the `(base)` environment.
+We can manipulate what is installed in this environment, in the same manner, we did for the `(base)` environment.

 ### 6.2 Create an environment and install tools into it at the same time

-The above was a few too many steps and as computer scientists we like typing less..
-So..
+The above was a few too many steps, and as computer scientists, we like typing less.
+So...

-Lets create a new environment for version 1.8 of samtools as well as BWA and install them too.
+Let us create a new environment for version 1.8 of samtools as well as BWA and install them too.

 We can do it all with one command.

-First we need to exit the `(mlst_env)` environment and go back to the `(base)` environment.
+First, we need to exit the `(mlst_env)` environment and go back to the `(base)` environment.

 ```
 (mlst_env) >$ conda deactivate